gawrkai/gawrkai/README.md

 ---

 ## What I Do
+- Build scalable full-stack web applications from design to deployment
+- Design clean and maintainable system architecture
+- Develop performant frontend interfaces with modern frameworks

-- Build and maintain full-featured Angular and Node.js, Laravel applications
+- Build and maintain RESTful APIs and backend services
-- Collaborate on smart contract projects and security audits as I grow my blockchain skills
-- Write technical content to share knowledge and document my learning journey
-- Enjoy mentoring and learning alongside other developers
+- Explore and integrate AI capabilities into software products
+- Work effectively in remote and distributed engineering teams

 ---